motiondeveloper/eSpring/README.md

 Add hold keyframes to a property, call `spring()`, that's it!.

+---

+✨ View more details on our website: **[motiondeveloper.com/tools/espring](www.motiondeveloper.com/tools/espring)**

+---

-The duration for each animation is set by the spring configuration, so you only need to add one keyframe for each value.
+- The duration for each animation is set by the spring configuration, so you only need to add one keyframe for each value
+- Correctly animate out of in-progress animations
+- Use phyically modelled springs to quickly get good looking aniamtions

+---

-> This project was created with [create-expression-lib](https://github.com/motiondeveloper/create-expression-lib)
+🏗 This project was created with [create-expression-lib](https://github.com/motiondeveloper/create-expression-lib) - our utility for creating and managing After Effects `.jsx` libraries.

+---

 ## Setup